Resting Echocardiogram

 What to expect during your resting echocardiogram

-You will lie on an exam table on your left side.
-Your technician will put a gel on your chest.
-The gel helps conduct the signals from your heart, so the technician can see images of your heart.
+Your technician will put warm or cool gel on your chest.
+The gel helps sound waves travel through your skin, so your technician can see pictures of your heart.

-Your echo will take about 30 minutes.
+Your resting echo will take about 30 minutes.

 What to expect after your resting echocardiogram

-Your doctor should have the results of your echo 24 hours (1 day) after your procedure.
+Your doctor should have the results of your resting echo 24 hours (1 day) after your procedure.
 If you don’t hear from your doctor after a few days, call their office to get your results.

-If you have a MyMSK account, you will be able to see your results as soon as they’re available.
+If you have an MSK MyChart account, you’ll be able to see your results as soon as they’re available.
 You may see them before your doctor does.
 While some results are easy to understand, others may be confusing or worrying.

 Last Updated